chhaviiiii/chhaviiiii/README.md

 ###

 <p align="left">I am Chhavi Nayyar!
 I'm currently studying at the University of British Columbia, pursuing a Bachelor of Science.
-My academic journey is centered around exploring the intriguing fields of Data Science and Machine Learning Algorithms.<br>
+My academic journey is centered around exploring the intriguing fields of technology

  <h2 align="left"> 👩‍💻 Professional Snapshot </h2>